spacetelescope/jwst/docs/associations/source/overview.rst

 In DMS, associations are created by the :ref:`association generator
 <asn-generate>`.
 The association generator is basically a classifier.
-The generator takes, as input, a table and one or more :ref:`rules`.
+The generator takes, as input, a table and one or more :ref:`rules <asn-design-rules>`.
 Based on the rules, the generator takes each row of the table and classifies it, placing that row into one or more associations.
 These relationships are show in the figure below.